Brexit Watch: Why The Move To Suspend U.K. Parliament Matters

 What did Boris Johnson do?

 He got the queen to agree to suspend Parliament on or soon after Sept.
 9 until Oct.
-14. That gives lawmakers considerably less time to debate and/or try to stop a no-deal Brexit.
+14. That gives lawmakers considerably less time to debate or try to stop a no-deal Brexit.
 Parliament is on record as opposing the U.K.'s withdrawal from the EU without an agreement.

-The queen is the U.K.'s nonpolitical head of state and Prime Minister Johnson is the head of government.
+The queen is the U.K.'s nonpolitical head of state, and Prime Minister Johnson is the head of government.
 It is normal for Parliament to take a break before a new government presents its agenda, so many British analysts believe Elizabeth could not reasonably refuse the request.
-But this suspension is unusually long and it is extraordinary given that Brexit, the biggest and most divisive issue in Britain in decades, is just around the corner.
+But this suspension is unusually long, and it is extraordinary given that Brexit — the biggest and most divisive issue in Britain in decades — is just around the corner.

 What's the big deal?